East–West Line (Singapore): Route

 From Bedok station to Kembangan station, the line goes underground but then goes above-ground, and follows the route of Sims Avenue and Sims Avenue East in an opposite direction.
 After Kallang station, the line goes underground through the Central Area and runs heads south-west towards City Hall station.
 It then runs parallel to the North–South Line between City Hall and Raffles Place stations, which are cross-platform interchanges to the North–South Line.
 After Tanjong Pagar, the line curves northwestwards towards Outram Park.
 After Tiong Bahru, the line continues above ground starting with Redhill station and follows the direction of Commonwealth Avenue, Commonwealth Avenue West and Boon Lay Way.
 Between Clementi and Jurong East station, three branches (one going east and two going west) to Ulu Pandan Depot are deployed.
 At Jurong East station, the line extends again to four tracks due to its interchange with the North–South Line but then, separates into two before heading west to Chinese Garden station.
 After Pioneer station, the line heads south-west before curving westwards towards Joo Koon station.
 The line terminates at Tuas Link with a branch heading towards Tuas Depot.

 The Changi Airport extension starts at Tanah Merah station as a single track before turning eastwards to Expo station.
 After Expo station, it goes underground and curves south before terminating at Changi Airport station.

-The East–West Line was constructed along the North–South Line.
+The East–West Line was constructed together with the North–South Line.
 As such, both lines used identical signalling equipment and rolling stock.

 Stations

-The line serves 35 stations across 57.2 km of track, and station codes for the line are green, corresponding to the line's colour on the system map.
+The line serves 35 stations across 57.2 km of track, and stations for the line are coded green on the system map.
 8 stations, including Changi Airport, and 7 other stations on the stretch from Lavender to Tiong Bahru are underground, with the rest being elevated.
 With the exception of Dover, all stations have island platforms.